You can always search for keywords only. Or, you can

 commonly shared vocabulary.
 To compensate for the differing

-vocabulary between an author and a searcher of the document our
+vocabulary between an author and a researcher of the document our

 software looks for all of the possible combinations of intersecting